picocms/Pico/about.md

 Pico is a stupidly simple, blazing fast, flat file CMS.
 For those of us who aren't an expert webmaster, what does that even mean?
 In the most basic sense, it means that there is no administration backend or database to deal with.
 You simply create .md files in the content folder and those files become your pages.
 There's *much* more to Pico than that though.

 {% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/default_theme.png{% endcapture %}
 {% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/default_theme.png{% endcapture %}
 {% capture heading %}Pico's Default Theme{% endcapture %}
 {% capture description %}It's a bit bare... but that's intentional!{% endcapture %}
 {% include fancyboxtemplate.html %}

-* Using `capture` because I couldn't concatenate 'site.github.url' with uri using 'assign'.
+* Using `capture` for thumbnail variables because I couldn't concatenate 'site.github.url' with uri using 'assign'.

 Let's get this out of the way: Pico is *not* a turn-key solution.
 Pico's trades one-click setups and complex management interfaces for flexibility and a lightweight footprint.
 If a little bit of reading and some basic configuration sounds like too much then Pico is probably not for you.

 That being said, Pico is incredibly extendable and customizable.
 With a very small amount of configuration, you'll find yourself with a very personalized experience.
 There's also a growing community creating ready-to-go [themes and plugins](#flexibility-and-customization) for Pico.
 It is very possible to get started with Pico even with [no prior knowledge of HTML](#web-pages-without-html).
 You'll find however that a little bit of coding knowledge will get you a long way.

-{% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/notepaper_theme.jpg{% endcapture %}
-{% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/notepaper_theme.jpg{% endcapture %}
-{% capture heading %}NotePaper Theme{% endcapture %}
-{% capture description %}A ready-to-go, community-developed theme.{% endcapture %}
-{% include fancyboxtemplate.html %}

-* Move this to themes?
-  * Or keep at the top to better showcase?
-* Add example images for other themes.

 * insert some more images showing Pico in use.
 * Better styles for these images?